1. Previous: Chapter 3

 Adding More Functions

 When we started off this chapter, we only had a radius variable and a circumference() function.
-Now that we’ve put those two things together into a class, it’s time to fill out our Circle class with other things that you might want to know about a circle.
+Now that we’ve put those two things together into a class, it’s time to fill out our Circle class with other things that we might want to know about a circle.

 class Circle(var radius: Double) {